 At Google, we believe it’s important for parents (which we’ll use in this article to include guardians) to understand how their children use Google services in the classroom.
-This article will help primary and secondary (K–12) schools that use G Suite for Education ensure that they can communicate effectively with parents and guardians about their students’ use of Google services with G Suite for Education accounts, and help obtain parents’ consent where appropriate.
+This article will help primary and secondary (K–12) schools that use Google Workspace for Education ensure that they can communicate effectively with parents and guardians about their students’ use of Google services with Google Workspace for Education accounts, and help obtain parents’ consent where appropriate.

-Because school administrators can determine which services are available and the policies for each service, each school’s use of G Suite is different.
-We believe that schools are in the best position to tailor the information they share with parents based on their school’s actual use Google services.
+Because school administrators can determine which services are available and the policies for each service, each school’s use of Google Workspace for Education is different.
+We believe that schools are in the best position to tailor the information they share with parents based on their school’s actual use of Google services.
 There’s no one-size-fits-all solution, but Google aims to give schools the information they need about our services and our privacy and security practices so they can keep parents well informed.

 1. Determine which Google services your school will use

-G Suite for Education offers two categories of Google services: Core Services (like Gmail, Drive, Calendar, and Classroom) that are provided under your school’s G Suite for Education agreement, and Additional Services (like YouTube, Maps, and Blogger) that are designed for consumer users and can be used with G Suite for Education accounts if allowed for educational purposes by a school’s domain administrator.
+Google Workspace for Education offers two categories of Google services: Core Services (like Gmail, Drive, Calendar, and Classroom) that are provided under your school’s Google Workspace for Education agreement, and Additional Services (like YouTube, Maps, and Blogger) that can be used with Google Workspace for Education accounts if allowed for educational purposes by a school’s domain administrator.
 This article explains more about the differences between Core and Additional Services.

 2. Get parent or guardian consent where appropriate

 Schools may need or want to get a parent or guardian’s consent for the Google services they allow students to access.
 For schools in the United States, Google provides this template to help them do that, but it’s up to schools to determine how best to use it, to fill it with their own contact information and information about the services they enable, and to share it along with the resources for parents below.